COVID-19 Resources for Household Employers

 FFCRA Paid Leave Flow Chart (PDF) – Is your employee eligible for paid leave?
 If so, how much time can they take?
 How much should they be paid?
 This flow chart will help you easily determine employee benefits and employer responsibilities.

-Emergency Paid Sick Leave Request Form (for GTM clients only) or Employee Paid Sick Leave Request Form (for non-GTM clients) – employers intending to claim a tax credit for payment of sick leave or FMLA leave pursuant to the FFCRA must have specific documentation from employees supporting their eligibility for such benefits.
+Employee Paid Sick Leave Request Form (for non-GTM clients) – employers intending to claim a tax credit for payment of sick leave or FMLA leave pursuant to the FFCRA must have specific documentation from employees supporting their eligibility for such benefits.
+For GTM clients, this form is part of your employee’s time card.
+Call client support at (800) 929-9213 for assistance.

 Determining Your FFCRA Eligibility – this online tool from the US Department of Labor will help workers determine whether they qualify for paid leave under FFCRA.